-By using standardized patients in these instructional settings, each situation is portrayed in a standardized manner with each student.
-This means "real patients" are not put at risk and the variability of interacting with real patients is removed for the learner.
-In this simulated setting, the student can concentrate on acquiring the necessary skills and medical knowledge prior to application with actual patients.
+By using standardized patients, each situation is portrayed in a consistent manner and the variability of interacting with real patients is removed for the learner.
+In the simulated setting, the student can concentrate on acquiring the necessary skills and medical knowledge prior to working with actual patients.

 What we look for in prospective standardized patients

 Standardized patients come from all walks of life from our community.
 This job is not for everyone but is the ideal part-time job for those who have flexible schedules and are interested in contributing to the educational process.
 Standardized patients play a promient role in shaping the next generation of physicians and other health care learners.

 Acting experience is not necessary but excellent communication skills, reliability, ability to accept feedback and a commitment to the program is required.

 - be comfortable with their health and dealing with health professionals